Last Updated: September 01, 2024

 How long does the online registration take?

-ACT estimates that the registration process might take around 30 minutes if the candidate has all the necessary documents in hand.
+ACT estimates that the registration process might take around 30 minutes if the candidate has all the necessary documents.

-What should a candidate have to register online?
+What does a candidate need to register online?

-Candidates should have a headshot photo, high school code, high school course information, and a credit card for online payment.
+Candidates should have a headshot photo, high school code, course information, and a credit card for online payment.

 What are the eligibility criteria for ACT?